jurgenhaas/ansible-plugin-serverdensity/README.md

 ##Installation##

-Download (or clone) the file serverdensity from the action_plugins directory and copy that into your custom action plugins directory which is defined in /etc/ansible/ansible.cfg.
+Download (or clone) the file serverdensity.py from the action_plugins directory and copy that into your custom action plugins directory which is defined in /etc/ansible/ansible.cfg.
 The default location for this is /usr/share/ansible_plugins/action_plugins

 ##Usage##